 This is the fifth in a series of blog posts looking at practical steps you can take to build a robust GDPR compliance program.

-Figures from a recent UK government Security Breaches Survey suggest that it's not so much a case of if your organization will suffer a cyber-attack but when.
-The 2017 report found that “Just under half (46%) of all UK businesses identified at least one cyber security breach or attack in the last 12 months.
-This rises to two-thirds among medium firms (66%) and large firms (68%).”
-The study also found that breaches are more likely than average in businesses that hold electronic personal data on customers (rising from 46% to 51%).
+Figures from a UK government Security Breaches Survey suggest that it's not so much a case of if your organization will suffer a cyber-attack but when.
+The 2017 report found that “Just under half (46 percent) of all UK businesses identified at least one cyber security breach or attack in the last 12 months.
+This rises to two-thirds among medium firms (66 percent) and large firms (68 percent).”
+The study also found that breaches are more likely than average in businesses that hold electronic personal data on customers (rising from 46 percent to 51 percent).